-3.8.
-Uncertainties remain about a number of items which have not currently been reflected in the budget planning assumptions, but which could potentially result

-- Ongoing pressures arising within the Children's Services budget in 2018-19 may need to be recognised in 2019-20 relating mainly to the number and cost of Looked After Children, High Needs Block pressures, and also in respect of any delay or non-delivery of planned savings; - Market and system pressures affecting Adult Social Services (cost of care); - Increasing the level of the General Fund reserve; - Adjustments to salary scales (circa £0.350m) required in 2019-20 in response to the two-year pay award; and - Changes in the forecast 2018-19 level of savings delivery to allow for any mitigation of undeliverable savings. - Impact of the potential transfer of Norfolk Fire and Rescue Service to the Police and Crime Commissioner. - 3.9.
+- 3.8.
+Uncertainties remain about a number of items which have not currently been reflected in the budget planning assumptions, but which could potentially result in an increase in the overall gap.
+As a result, additional pressures, which have not currently been provided for, may arise in 2019-20 relating to: - Ongoing pressures arising within the Children's Services budget in 2018-19 may need to be recognised in 2019-20 relating mainly to the number and cost of Looked After Children, High Needs Block pressures, and also in respect of any delay or non-delivery of planned savings; - Market and system pressures affecting Adult Social Services (cost of care); - Increasing the level of the General Fund reserve: - Adjustments to salary scales (circa £0.350m) required in 2019-20 in response to the two-year pay award; and - Changes in the forecast 2018-19 level of savings delivery to allow for any mitigation of undeliverable savings. - 3.9.
 The risks and assumptions relating to the 2019-20 Budget will continue to be monitored and updated as budget planning activity proceeds.